Office of Human Resources

 - Answers to FSA Frequently Asked Questions

-- Refer to IRS Publication 502 for information regarding medical, dental and health related expenses eligible for reimbursement through a Health Care FSA
+- Refer to IRS Publication 502 for information regarding medical and dental related expenses eligible for reimbursement through a Health Care FSA.

 Note: Individuals represented by collective bargaining agreements receive benefits in accordance with those agreements.